 7. How and where do We store your data?

 7.1 We only keep your personal data for as long as We need to in order to use it as described above in section 6, and/or for as long as We have your permission to keep it.

 7.2 Some or all of your data may be stored outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
+This includes data being stored by Our subcontractors, Firecreek Co.
+Ltd. based in Thailand.
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.
 If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under GDPR including:

 7.2.1 Ensuring that appropriate technical and organisational measures are in place for treating the data safely and securely;

 7.2.2 Obtaining the explicit and informed consent of the data subject to any data transfer; and

 7.2.3 Ensuring that any data transfer is only necessary for the performance of a contract between us and the data subject i.e. for the services to be provided and no other reason; and

 7.2.4 Ensuring that any transfer is necessary for the performance of a contract made in the interests of the data subject between us and another party.

 7.3 Data security is very important to Us, and to protect your data We have taken suitable measures to safeguard and secure data collected through Our Site.